-If you’re a Game of Thrones fan planning on a visit to Dubrovnik, you are a prime target for the ruthless tour guides littered around the city.
+If you’re a Game of Thrones fan planning on a visit to Dubrovnik, you are a prime target for tour guides.
 Do not fall for their persuasive trickery – they are all out to rip you off.
 If you pay any attention to the show you probably know more than them anyway.

 Anyway, on with the tour!